Visit & Explore

 Taxis will drop you below from where there is a fairly long and steep uphill walk to reach the main entrance of the monastery.
 As you walk along the pathway, you will find a few stalls selling souvenir & gift items, plus tea and snacks like veg momos, samosas, packaged potato chips etc. Most importantly, they all have benches where you can sit and rest your legs as you sip a cup of tea.

-Just before the stairway outside the main monastery building that leads to Nalanda Institute and Golden Stupa, there is a small cafe (Nalanda Cafe) with 3-4 tables on the right serving veg snacks and tea.
-I tried noodles (found quite rubbery though) and tea.
+Just before the stairway outside the main monastery building that leads to Nalanda Institute and Golden Stupa, there is a small cafe (called Nalanda Cafe) on the right with 3-4 tables serving veg snacks and tea.
+I tried some noodles (quite rubbery though) and tea.
 You will also get veg momos, bread butter etc at reasonable prices.
 It's got nice views from couple of window-side tables.
 There are also a few shops and basic eateries below where the taxis drop you.

 How to reach Rumtek